 Figure 6 – Process of Stereolithography

-7. Are There Any Drawbacks of Opting SLA Rapid Prototyping?
+7. Are There Any Drawbacks to Opting for SLA Rapid Prototyping?

 With every process and possibility, there come some limitations too.
 The same is the case with SLA Rapid Prototyping.
 It’s not like something that makes you face huge problems but still, there are some limitations to the process.

 You must be aware of these limitations before selecting SLA for your prototypes.
 This will help you choose the right materials in the right way and while considering all your benefits.
-There are a few cons of opting for SLA Rapid Prototyping that we have shared below for you.
+There are a few cons of opting for Sla stereolithography that we have shared below for you.
 There are as,

 - Requires Long Time Durations